PsychoAndi/PickDT/README.md

 Xojo Simple DatePicker - very simple datepicker, tested on Mac OS and Windows.
 Technics and idea are from Andreas Vogt http://www.accessblog.de/?s=Datepicker.

-Made with Xojo lite for Mac.
+Made with Xojo Desktop for Windows.
 Source is documented in german.

 Details: